olegskl/is/README.md

 It is also a very self-descriptif and convenient way to perform type checking.
 For example, instead of `if (obj && typeof obj === 'object') { ... }` you can write a more intuitive `if (is.object(obj)) { ... }`.

+## Installation

+    `npm install git://github.com/olegskl/is.git`

+    or in package.json as a dependency:

+    "dependencies": {
+        "walk": "git://github.com/olegskl/is.git"
+    }

 ## API

 1. `is.array();`